 What are the principles of enterprise cyber security?

 When protecting an enterprise-sized business, business owners and stakeholders want to ensure proper precautions are taken, but where do you begin?
 Companies will often follow certain principles or best practices to protect their data, customers, and reputation.
-At the same time, many executives would argue that these principles could impact productivity.
+Simultaneously, many executives would argue that these principles could impact productivity.

-In the long run, these principles can help prevent or limit catastrophic damages and losses.
+These principles can help prevent or limit catastrophic damages and losses in the long run.
 Here are five principles that enterprise manufacturing businesses should consider utilizing:

 1. Principle of Least Privilege